 Seattle House Flipping Tips

 Flippers should try and find the right house that is structurally sound and only needs some cosmetic changes.
-Kitchen and bathroom updates often bring the highest rate of return on a renovation investment, along with improving the curb appeal .
+Kitchen and bathroom updates often bring the highest rate of return on a renovation investment.

 Between 2004 and 2007, almost anyone could flip a house and make a profit.
 Property prices were increasing so rapidly that a flipper could buy a place, hold on to it for a few months, and sell it for more than when they bought it, regardless of any renovations.
-However, since the Great Recession ended, making a profit on a flip has become much harder.
+However, in the last 5-10 years making a profit on a flip has become much harder.

 Also, seismic hazards are of concern in the Seattle area so homes must have some protections against earthquakes and the resulting slides they may cause.